andriustheviking/unreal-notes/multiplayer-subsystems/steamworks.md

 Lobbies need to be in the same download region to show up in Lobby browser.
 This is set in Settings > Downloads > Download Region

+# Packaging Game

+To enable steamworks on a package, must include the following:

+Go to the packaged game folder `[YourGameName]/Binaries/Win64` (or other platform).
+In this folder create a file called `steam_appid.txt`.
+Inside this file just write your app id (`480` if you are using the public one for testing)

 # Steam Online Subsystem

 [Unreal Documentation](https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/Online/Steam/)